ethpandaops/cbt/README.md

 #         max: 7200  # Override interval
 #       schedules:
 #         backfill: ""  # Disable backfill (use empty string)

+# Frontend service configuration
+frontend:
+  # Enable or disable the frontend service
+  enabled: true
+  # Address to serve the frontend on
+  addr: ":8080"
 ```

 ## Models